pcdummy/pc-dummy.net/content/author/pcdummy.md

 ---
 ## About me

-I love to work with Linux, i love Networking i love Programming.
-If i can FOSS first.
+I love to work with Linux, I love Networking I love Programming.
+If I can FOSS first.
 Currently my main interest is Cloud computing.

 ### Knowledge